Pipeline Stages & Configuration | FieldCamp

 - Roles and Permissions — who can configure pipelines

-- Workflow Automation — automate actions beyond pipeline rules
+- Building Workflows — automate actions beyond pipeline rules

 Sales Pipeline & Kanban | FieldCamp